caru/StenoTutor/README.md

 Planned Features and Future Enhancements
 ----------------------------------------
-* Dynamically show next line words as they are created to allow for a better typing flow at the end of lines
 * Color coded highlighting of next chord.
 * Change lesson format to something more convenient, eg: Plover dictionary format
 * Alphabet/Chord training mode (also for punctuation, special keys, shorcuts)